Reform and opening up: Agriculture

 Production of wheat from 1961 to 2004.
 Data from FAO, year 2005.
 Y-axis: Production in metric ton.

 During the pre-reform period, Chinese agricultural performance was average and food shortages were common.
 After Deng Xiaoping implemented the household responsibility system, agricultural output increased by 8.2% a year, compared with 2.7% in the pre-reform period, despite a decrease in the area of land used.
 Food prices fell nearly 50%, while agricultural incomes rose.

 Zhao Ziyang wrote in his memoirs that in the years following the household contracting system, "the energy that was unleashed … was magical, beyond what anyone could have imagined.
 A problem thought to be unsolvable had worked itself out in just a few years time … [B]y 1984, farmers actually had more grain than they could sell.
 The state grain storehouses were stacked full from the annual procurement program."

 A fundamental transformation was the economy's growing adoption of cash crops instead of just growing rice and grain.
 Vegetable and meat production increased to the point that Chinese agricultural production was adding the equivalent of California's vegetable industry every two years.
 Growth in the sector slowed after 1984, with agriculture falling from 40% of GDP to 16%; however, increases in agricultural productivity allowed workers to be released for work in industry and services, while simultaneously increasing agricultural production.
 Trade in agriculture was also liberalized and China became an exporter of food, a great contrast to its previous famines and shortages.

+Housing

+Housing was the first social policy-related sector to be marketized.
+The government began this process by selling private housing, encouraging subsidized ownership, and then addressed rent reform.
+Initial policies of selling private housing and subsidized ownership were not successful (there was a lack of public interest for purchasing private housing; employers were unhappy with the high subsidies required of them).
+Rent reform was more effective, ultimately combining cash subsidies or vouchers (which gradually decreased over time) with permitting rent to be raised.

+In an effort to ease the transition to a marketized housing sector, various local governments implemented the New Policies for Newly Built Homes.
+These policies required all newly-built homes to be sold on the market (as opposed to being purchased by employers) and precluded new school or university graduates from obtaining public housing, while older employees were able to continue with public housing.
+These policies thus sought to focus on those who could afford paying higher rents and had not yet taken publicly provided housing as a given.